corefixhq/docs/docs/reports.md

 ---
 title: "Security Reports"
-description: "How to access, navigate, and interpret your DeepTraQ AI security scan reports"
+description: "How to access, navigate, and interpret your CoreFix security scan reports"
 ---

 # Security Reports

 ## Overview

-After every scan, DeepTraQ AI generates a fully self-contained HTML security report and delivers it to your team.
+After every scan, CoreFix generates a fully self-contained HTML security report and delivers it to your team.
 This page explains how to access that report, what each section means, and how AI-enriched findings differ from raw scanner output.

 ---